![]() |

 In the last 6 matches in all competitions, Norway won 5 and lost 1, while Italy won 2, drew 2 and lost 2.

-Norway know that another win in Oslo will help them make a strong breakthrough ahead of their clash with their direct rivals in the race for the top spot.
-However, their record against Italy does not favour them.
+Norway know that another win in Oslo will help them make a strong breakthrough ahead of their clash with Italy, but their head-to-head record against Italy is not in their favour.

-Including the most recent meeting in the Euro 2016 qualifiers, the two teams have met four times in major tournament qualifiers, with Italy winning three and drawing one.
+Including the most recent meeting in the Euro 2016 qualifying round, the two teams have met four times in major tournament qualifiers, with Italy winning three and drawing one.

 Force situation

 Norway have the strongest squad.
 Meanwhile, Italy face a completely opposite situation, with their squad severely depleted by injuries and withdrawals.
-They are without the services of Manuel Locatelli, Francesco Acerbi, Riccardo Calafiori, Alessandro Buongiorno and Matteo Gabbia.
+They are without Manuel Locatelli, Francesco Acerbi, Riccardo Calafiori, Alessandro Buongiorno and Matteo Gabbia.

 Norway: Nyland; Ryerson, Ostigard, Ajer, Wolfe; Odegaard, Berge, Berg, Schjelderup; Sorloth, Haaland